Rotating neutron stars within the macroscopic effective-surface approximation: Discussions of the results

-Thus, as clearly seen from Fig.~\ref{fig8} and Table \ref{table-1}, the adiabaticity condition (\ref{omcond}) is carried out well for the NSs J1731-347, Centaurus, Vela, and J0348 at $\kappa=10$, and the comparison becomes even better for $\kappa=50$.
-In line of the results for the dimensionless angular momentum $Ic/(M^2G)$ (Table \ref{table-1}), it would be nice to take into account non-adiabatic effects for the first two NSs, especially for the NS J0740+6620, J0952, and J0348.
-In this non-adiabatic approach the NS MI $\Theta(\omega)$ depends essentially on $\omega$.
+Thus, as clearly seen from Fig.~\ref{fig10} and Tables \ref{table-1} and \ref{table-2}, the adiabaticity condition (\ref{omcond}) is mainly carried out for the NSs, especially well for the NSs J1731-347, Centaurus, Vela, and J0348, even at $\kappa=10$.
+The comparison becomes even better with increasing gravitation, e.g., for $\kappa=50$.
+In line of the results for the dimensionless angular momentum $Ic/(M^2G)$ (Tables \ref{table-2} and \ref{table-3}), it would be nice to take into account non-adiabatic effects related to the quadratic frequencies $\sim \overline{\omega}^2$, for several NSs, especially for the rotation of NSs J0030, J0740, J0952, J0348, and J8245.
+In this non-adiabatic approach, the NS MI $\Theta(\omega)$ depends essentially on $\omega$.

-Contour plots in Fig.~\ref{fig9} show the rotational parameter, $\overline{\omega}(R/R_{\rm S},P)$, Eq.~(\ref{rotpar}), depending on the dimensionless variable $\xi=R/R_{\rm S}$ and rotational period $P$ within the intervals which overlap data presented in Table \ref{table-1}.
-As seen from the contour plot (a), for a strong gravitation $\kappa=10$, the parameter $\overline{\omega}$ has a minimum.
-With increasing $\xi$ for any given period $P$, one finds the asymptotically large values near $R/R_{\rm S}\approx 0.72$.
-In line of the results shown in Fig.~\ref{fig8}, for the super strong gravitational incompressibility $\kappa=50$ this minimum is shifted to larger $R/R_{\rm S}$ such that it disappears within the taken interval of $R/R_{\rm S}$ having the monotonic behavior; see (b).
-The rotation parameter $\overline{\omega}$.
-Eq.~(\ref{rotpar}), in (a) ($\kappa=10$) has minimum because of the maxima of the NS mass $M$ (see Fig.~\ref{fig6}), in spite of the monotonically behavior of the MI $\Theta$ within the allowed physical values on left of the asymptote $R_{\rm K}$.
-With growing the effective radius $R$ for the same fixed period $P$ and incompressibility $\kappa$, one obtains basically larger values of $\overline{\omega}$.
-As seen from both plots the values of $\overline{\omega}$ are mainly small.
+Contour plots in Fig.~\ref{fig11} shows the rotational parameter, $\overline{\omega}(R/R_{\rm S},P)$, Eq. (\ref{rotpar}), depending on the dimensionless variable $\xi=R/R_{\rm S}$ and rotational period $P$ within the intervals which mostly overlap data presented in Table \ref{table-1}.
+As seen from the contour plot (a), for the incompressibilities up to $\kappa=10$, the parameter $\overline{\omega}$ has a minimum.
+With further increasing $\xi$, at a super strong gravitation $\kappa=50$ for any given period value $P$, one ﬁnds a monotonic behavior up to $\xi\approx 0.75$, i.e., the minimum disappears in Fig.~\ref{fig11} (c).
+The rotation parameter $\overline{\omega}$, Eq.~(\ref{rotpar}), in (a,b) has minimum because of the maxima of the NS mass $M$, in spite of the monotonically behavior of the MI $\Theta$ within the allowed physical values on left of the rotational root $R_{\rm K}$ [Eq.~(\ref{RKpole})].
+With growing the eﬀective radius $R$ for the same ﬁxed period $P$ and incompressibility $\kappa=50$ (super gravitation), one obtains basically smaller values of $\overline{\omega}$.
+As seen from all these contour plots the values of $\overline{\omega}$ are mainly small, except for the areas of very small periods.